Entail Logo

 BOFU: Making the sale

-Optimizing the bottom of the funnel
+How to optimize the bottom of the SEO conversion funnel

-Solid product or feature pages that clearly lay out every specification, option, and add-on are very important at this stage, as they enable customers to understand exactly what they're buying.
+Solid pricing pages that clearly lay out every plan, feature, and add-on are very important at this stage, as they enable customers to understand exactly what they're buying.
+There needs to be clear pricing information and easily accessible "Buy Now," "Book a Demo," or "Add to Cart" buttons.
+Check out how Wix does it in the example below.

 Re-engagement: Maintaining success after conversion